charvijain12/CrackSpectrum/README.md

 4. Run the code cells in the notebook to train and test the crack detection and classification system.

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or feedback.

-## License
+## License 📄

 This project is licensed under the `MIT License`.
-See the LICENSE file for details.
+See the LICENSE file for details. 📝

+Feel free to explore the potential of the CrackSpectrum project in detecting and classifying cracks in concrete structures.
+If you have any questions or need assistance, don't hesitate to reach out! 🌟👷